-Underinflated tires are probably the most common cause of squeals, usually on sharp turns or when your car is taking corners.
-Though there are usually other warning signs when your tires need more air, this is certainly one of the more obvious ones that motivates you to get to the gas station and fill up on air.
-Underinflated tires perform poorly in inclement weather and lead to downgrades in traction for your tires, so these are squeals that you do not want to ignore.
+Underinflated tires are probably the most common cause of squeals, usually occurring while making sharp turns.
+Though there are other warning signs that your tires need more air, squeaks or squeals are telltale symptoms.
+Underinflated tires perform poorly in inclement weather and lead to downgrades in traction, so these are squeals that you do not want to ignore.
 Air fills are usually as cheap as a quarter, though we recommend you invest in a tire pressure gauge

 if you do not already have one, just to make sure you are not overinflating your tires when you fill them up.

-Squealing and squeaking can also be a sign of worn down or uneven tread wear.
+Squealing and squeaking can also be a sign of worn down or uneven tire tread wear.
 Over time and with high usage, tire tread starts to break down.
-Tread blocks will become dull or peel off of the surface of your tire, resulting in uneven tread patterns and depths.
-Tire tread is what gives your vehicle the gripping strength as it comes into contact with the road, so when it starts to wear out, braking and turning becomes more difficult and abrupt, which is when you will start to hear your tires squeal.
-You might want to look into getting your tires rotated
+Tread blocks will become dull or peel off the surface of your tire, resulting in uneven tread patterns and depths.
+Tire tread is what gives your vehicle the gripping strength as it meets the road, so when it starts to wear out, braking and turning becomes more difficult.
+This is when you will start to hear your tires squeal.
+Have your tires rotated

 and balanced regularly